laurencebradford/Nice-to-meet-you/README.md

 # Let BC get to know ya better :)

 This project is to help newbies learn more about git and pull requests.
+Follow the steps below.

 ## Requirements
 All you need is a github account.
 To sign up, go to: https://github.com/join